apache/kylin/website/_docs/tutorial/odbc.md

 2. ODBC driver internally gets results from a REST server, make sure you have access to one

 ## Installation
-1. Uninstall existing Kylin ODBC first, if you already installled it before
+1. Uninstall existing Kylin ODBC first, if you already installed it before
 2. Download ODBC Driver from [download](../../download/).
    * For 32 bit Tableau Desktop: Please install KylinODBCDriver (x86).exe
    * For 64 bit Tableau Desktop: Please install KylinODBCDriver (x64).exe